prophetdb-openlab/prophetdb.org/docs/team_members.md

       </div>
     </div>
     <div class="right">
-      <span class="custom-tag" style="background-color: #2db7f5;">2022-2023</span> Her primary work involves using the customized literature annotation system in OpenProphetDB to annotate and review literature on diseases of interest, as well as writing related knowledge base papers.
+      <span class="custom-tag" style="background-color: #2db7f5;">2022-2023</span> Shanghai University of Medicine & Health Sciences.
+Her primary work involves using the customized literature annotation system in OpenProphetDB to annotate and review literature on diseases of interest, as well as writing related knowledge base papers.
     </div>
   </div>